procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Description

-Retrieve the number of objects selected base on the count method.
+Retrieve the number of objects selected based on the count method.

 #### Parameters